imitelis/Birth_Query_Network/README.md

   *  It neither makes sense to me, because eventually I would only create 1 container instead of the 3 requested and if I was supposed to run 1 final image I would do it with `docker run ...`, so not using docker compose at all
   *  Ultimately, I decided to stick with what I know (docker compose), from here I'll better be automatizing those commands from the previous section in the `activate.sh` file

-## Git actions:
+### Git actions:
   *  I just loaded a basic `web.yml` to the `.github/workflows` folder, it basically starts the same thing as the `docker compose -f docker-compose.dev.yml` file
   *  But since github was complaining about the file being named as `docker-compose.yml`, I decided to add a file named that way

 ## Looking forward:

 ### Some improvements and production ready
-  *  There are several things we could've improved here, either from finishing those functional tests in the backend, creating different coding (development/production) environment (and setting different keys or ports, even different Dockerfiles for any of those coding environments), managing different branches in git, setting automatized tests in git actions, writing some E2E tests with Cypress and even deploying the actual thing on AWS.
+  *  There are several things we could've improved here, either from finishing those functional tests in the backend, creating different coding (development/production) environment (and setting different keys or ports, even different Dockerfiles for any of those coding environments), managing different branches in git, setting automatized tests in git actions, writing some E2E tests with Cypress, managing serving the frontend with nginx and even deploying the actual thing on AWS.
 However, most of those things are likely to stay in a "wishing list" for the remaining time of this test